albiere/simple_translation/README.md

+# NOT DONE

+- Create generator for new services
+- Add documentation
+- Should Client class be in charge of credentials?
+- Create bin files in order to execute translations from the CLI

 # SimpleTranslation

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/simple_translation`.
 To experiment with that code, run `bin/console` for an interactive prompt.